Trent University

 Indigenous communities and organizations have their own ethics processes.
 Students working with Indigenous communities and organizations should engage with those processes early in the first year to avoid possible delays.
 An approval letter from an Indigenous community or organization helps to secure program and university ethics approval more quickly.

-In addition to a completed REB ethics application, candidates in the Indigenous Studies PhD Program must submit a completed Statement of Benefits form to the Program Administrator.
+In addition to a completed REB ethics application, candidates in the Indigenous Studies PhD Program must completed The Indigenous Studies PhD Ethics process.
+This involves responding to the Statement of Benefits Questions.

 The Statement of Benefits asks students to consider the following: